stevef1uk/artificial_mind/docs/KNOWLEDGE_GROWTH.md

 ### Enhanced Learning Focus and Success

-The system now includes six major improvements to make learning more focused and successful:
+The system now includes eight major improvements to make learning more focused and successful:

 1. **Goal Outcome Learning System**: Tracks which goals succeed/fail and learns from outcomes
 2. **Enhanced Goal Scoring**: Uses historical success data to prioritize goals